davidortega47-rgb/Analysis-code-for-identifying-immunogenic-antigens-across-the-entire-proteome-of-Giardia-lamblia/README.md

 Laboratorio de Inmunología y Biología Celular – Universidad de Sonora

-This repository contains a set of tools designed for the processing and analysis of immunological data at Universidad de Sonora.
+This repository contains a set of tools designed for identifying immunogenic antigens across the entire proteome of Giardia lamblia.

 ## Usage